tecnomod-um/RAG4HEALTH-NER/README.md

 For that we have used RAG (Retrieval Augmented Generation) with a LLM.
 The following steps have been carried out:
 - For increasing the variety of the generated texts we have used CANTEMIST and texts from Physical examitation and History of present illness sections of MIMIC IV (sentence level)
-- For generating the texts, we have used seven typical clinical text patterns as seeds
+- For generating the texts, we have used seven typical clinical text patterns as seeds, and 10 seeds for each pattern
 - For each seed, together with the context from the external processed corpus from CANTEMIST and MIMIC IV, we have prompt GPT-4 10 times

 We have made a responsible use of MIMIC data by using Azure OpenAI service.